lummm/pjobq/README.md

 python package 'pjobq' can be installed with `python -m pip install .`

 ## Running in your project
-This project comes with two parts, some database definitions to load in postgres, and a python process to run that will manage jobs.
+This project comes with two parts, some database definitions to load in postgres, and a python process that will manage jobs.
 See [test setup](testing/docker-compose.yaml) for an example system.